2003-2008 Pontiac Vibe and Toyota Matrix

 Both the Pontiac and Toyota 7-speaker systems include a 6-3/4" subwoofer on the passenger's side of the cargo area.
 Removing and replacing this sub takes some time and effort, but the sonic improvement is worth it.

 As you might expect, there's some stuff in the way, and that's where the work comes from.
-It's not hard, but it is work.
-You'll start by laying down the rear seat backs and raising the floor.
-Next, remove the plastic nut in the center of the spare tire cover, then remove the cover.
+It's not hard, but it is work. it's still a thoroughly do-able DIY project, though, and all the disassembly details for your Matrix or Vibe can be found in your Crutchfield MasterSheet.

 There's a decent amount of room for a subwoofer enclosure back here (Crutchfield Research Photo)